mlanza/ai-literacy/201/07-one-volley-at-a-time.md

 You’re guiding.

-One step at a time, even if sometimes you’re responding, not choreographing.
+One step at a time.
+Sometimes you’re the one choreographing the moves and other times just responding to them.